flutter/packages/packages/camera/camera/README.md

 for more details.
 If you wish to use the [`camera_android`][4] implementation of the camera plugin built with Camera2 that lacks these limitations, please follow [these instructions][5].

-To additionally allow image streaming while your app is in the background, please follow [these instructions][6].
+If you wish to allow image streaming while your app is in the background, there are additional steps required;
+please see [these instructions][6] for more details.

 ### Web integration